v2fly/domain-list-community/README.md

 To generate a section:

 1. Remove all the comments in the file.
-1. Replace `include:` lines with the actual content of the file.
+2. Replace `include:` lines with the actual content of the file.
-1. Omit all empty lines.
+3. Omit all empty lines.
-1. Generate each `domain:` line into a [sub-domain routing rule](https://github.com/v2ray/v2ray-core/blob/master/app/router/config.proto#L21).
+4. Generate each `domain:` line into a [sub-domain routing rule](https://github.com/v2ray/v2ray-core/blob/master/app/router/config.proto#L21).
-1. Generate each `keyword:` line into a [plain domain routing rule](https://github.com/v2ray/v2ray-core/blob/master/app/router/config.proto#L17).
+5. Generate each `keyword:` line into a [plain domain routing rule](https://github.com/v2ray/v2ray-core/blob/master/app/router/config.proto#L17).
-1. Generate each `regex:` line into a [regex domain routing rule](https://github.com/v2ray/v2ray-core/blob/master/app/router/config.proto#L19)
+6. Generate each `regex:` line into a [regex domain routing rule](https://github.com/v2ray/v2ray-core/blob/master/app/router/config.proto#L19)
-1. Generate each `full:` line into a [full domain routing rule](https://github.com/v2ray/v2ray-core/blob/master/app/router/config.proto#L23)
+7. Generate each `full:` line into a [full domain routing rule](https://github.com/v2ray/v2ray-core/blob/master/app/router/config.proto#L23)

-## How to orgnize domains
+## How to organize domains

 ### File name

 Theoretically any string can be used as the name, as long as it is a valid file name.
-In practice, we prefer names for determinic group of domains, such as the owner (usually a company name) of the domains, e.g., "google", "netflex".
+In practice, we prefer names for determinic group of domains, such as the owner (usually a company name) of the domains, e.g., "google", "netflix".
 Names with unclear scope are generally unrecommended, such as "evil", or "local".

 ### Attributes